tmm35/Security-Scripts/README.md

 | `find-kerberoastable-users.*` | — | Enumerates accounts vulnerable to Kerberoasting (SPN set, weak/old passwords, privileged group membership) |
 | `find-write-delegation.*` | — | Enumerates dangerous ACL/delegation misconfigs (`GenericWrite`, `WriteDACL`, `WriteOwner`, unconstrained/constrained delegation) |

-## Structure

-Each script should be self-contained (or in its own subfolder if it needs supporting files), with:
-- A header comment: what it does, required permissions, example usage
-- Read-only/non-destructive behavior by default — no script should modify state without an explicit opt-in flag

-## Requirements

-Varies per script — see each script's header.
-AD-focused ones generally need a domain-authenticated account with read access; no special privileges required for enumeration.

-## License

-MIT (swap if you want something else)